ayozealvhdez/co2_and_isotopes_mcmc_fit/data/README.md

 # Data Directory

-This directory contains the input data expected by the fitting and plotting scripts.
+This directory must contain the input data expected by the fitting and plotting scripts.

-Observational files are not tracked by Git.
 Place them in:

 ```text
 data/